Agnes Kalaniho'okaha Cope

 Agnes Kalanihoʻokaha Cope (November 7, 1924 – November 16, 2015) was an expert in traditional Hawaiian culture.
 A spiritual healer, Cope helped establish the Waianae Coast Comprehensive Health Center after recognizing barriers Native Hawaiians faced in receiving healthcare.
 She was also a hula master and founded the Waianae Coast Culture and Arts Society to preserve traditional Hawaiian knowledge and practice.
+She also went by Aunty Aggie Cope.

 Early life and education

-Agnes Kalaniho‘okaha Mengler was born on November 7, 1924 in Honolulu.
+Agnes Kalaniho‘okaha Mengler was born on November 7, 1924, in Honolulu.
 Her parents were Henry T. Mengler, a German man, and Sarah Kalaniho’okaha Hakuole Mengler, a native Hawaiian from Maui.
-Cope learned to speak Hawaiian from her mother and studied hula under kumu Lokalia Montgomery.
+Cope learned to speak Hawaiian from her mother and studied hula under kumu (teacher) Lokalia Montgomery.
 She grew up in Honolulu and attended Farrington High School.

 Cope graduated from Honolulu Business College and the University of Hawaiʻi at Mānoa, where she studied education.
 She began her career teaching English at Waianae High School, and later taught at Waianae and Nanaikapono elementary schools.